 Though recumbent bikes can work for most riders, they are especially great for older adults, riders with disabilities, and people recovering from injuries.
 Recumbent bikes offer more support for the back and spine, take pressure off the neck and knees, and are typically heavier than most upright bikes making them easier to balance.
 Some recumbent exercise bikes even have an elliptical built in.

-My recommendation for the best recumbent bike: ProForm Hybrid
+My recommendation for the best recumbent bike is: ProForm Hybrid

 For those who are hopelessly devoted to their local CrossFit affiliate, you are probably quite familiar with air bikes and their resistance-driven workouts.
 Air bikes are powered by your legs—the large fan at the front of the bike is the catalyst for the resistance the user feels when pedaling.